 Personal Protective Equipment (PPE)

-If parents choose to bring their child with a face mask, and if the child decides not to keep the mask on, staff can only encourage but will not force the child to wear the mask.
+Parents for children ages 2 and above are required to bring their child with a face mask, and if the child decides not to keep the mask on, staff can only encourage but will not force the child to wear the mask.

 Food Preparation and Meal Service